-iii) Strong and prosperous economy
+iii) Strong and Prosperous economy

-What are the key economic issues?
+What are the issues?

-The agri-food sector, including food production, processing, manufacture and retail, is an important component of the UK economy, employing approximately 12.5% of UK workers34.
-However, current food system trends including food importation, rising agricultural input prices and a consolidation in food retail has had detrimental impacts on many small and medium sized food businesses across the UK as they face increasing pressure and competition from large and/or international businesses35.
-As a result, the UK has seen wide-scale agricultural decline and the disappearance of local abattoirs, processors and independent food retailers36.
+The agri-food sector, including food production, processing, manufacture and retail, is an important component of the UK economy, employing approximately 12.5% of UK workers (Food Ethics Council, 2009).
+However, current food system trends including food importation, rising agricultural input prices and a consolidation in food retail has had detrimental impacts on many small and medium sized food businesses across the UK as they face increasing pressure and competition from large and/or international businesses (Lang, 2009).
+As a result, the UK has seen wide-scale agricultural decline and the disappearance of local abattoirs, processors and independent food retailers.

-In 2010 there were approximately 399 farm businesses and an estimated agricultural labour force of 909 people in B&NES (Note: this data does not include businesses that fall below the VAT threshold)6.
-The health of the agricultural sector in B&NES has worsened over the past two decades with full time agricultural employment declining by more than half between 2000 and 2010 (See appendix 4).
+In B&NES there are approximately 399 farm businesses and an estimated agricultural labour force of 909 people (Note: this data does not include businesses that fall below the VAT threshold) (DEFRA, 2010).
+The health of the agricultural sector in B&NES has worsened over the past 2 decades with full time agricultural employment declining by more than half between 2000 and 2010 (See appendix 4).
 Agriculture has had a fundamental influence on the rural economy and the character of rural landscapes and its current problems raise long term implications for the food and farming economy as well as rural poverty.